1jour1vin

 About the estate:

-For more than twenty years, Catherine and Pierre Breton have been successfully making their mark in organic wine production in Touraine.
-Their son Paul has joined them at the estate and is responsible for vinifying the Pierres Rousses Vouvray, among others.
-The very fine, soft tannins resulting from long maceration are evident in the delicious, easy-drinking Trinch and Avis de Vin Fort cuvées, which contain little sulfur and are intended to be drunk young.
-The terroir wines (Clos Sénéchal, Les Perrières and Nuits d'Ivresse, made from Grand-Mont and Busardières vines), which are more intense, have never shown as much finesse and precision as in the latest vintages, while retaining a slightly wild character that gives them great depth.
+For over twenty years, Catherine and Pierre Breton have been successfully carving out a niche for organic wine in Touraine.
+Their son Paul has joined them at the estate and is responsible for vinifying the Vouvray Pierres Rousses, among other wines.
+The very fine, soft tannins resulting from long macerations are evident even in the delicious, low-sulfur “thirst-quenching” cuvées Trinch and Avis de Vin Fort, which are meant to be enjoyed young.
+The terroir-driven wines (Clos Sénéchal, Les Perrières, and Nuits d'Ivresse, made from Grand-Mont and Busardières vines), which are more intense, have never displayed as much finesse and precision as in the latest vintages, while retaining a slightly wild character that gives them great depth.
 They also age very well.

 Customer rating